ilri/rmg-ansible-public/roles/postgres/README.md

   - { type: "host", db: "all", user: "all", src_addr: "{{ghetto_ipsets['ilri_nbo_dmz'].src }}", method: "md5" }
 ```

-**NOTE:** this role doesn't create/manage postgresql users and or databases.
-To do so, you need to create tasks in your playbook to manage dbs/users.
+**NOTE:** this role doesn't create or manage PostgreSQL users/databases—you must create tasks in your playbooks for that purpose.

 ## OS Family Supported
 Tested and working on the following OS versions: